 Find out more about the collections we hold

-For the latest information of Libraries & Collections services please visit our Coronavirus update webpage.
+For the latest information on all Libraries & Collections services, please visit our Coronavirus update webpage.

 King’s students and staff must present their King’s identification card and fill in a Reader Registration form on their first visit.